-Setting order is crucial especially when it comes to documents as they can be lost easily.
-If you are among the majority of companies that rely on cloud storage (e.g. Google Drive, Onedrive), make sure that your folders are organized and labeled in a clear way.
+Setting order is crucial, especially when it comes to documents, as they can be lost easily.
+If you are among the majority of companies that rely on cloud storage (e.g., Google Drive, Onedrive), make sure that your folders are organized and labeled clearly.

-This way everyone will easily find whatever they may be looking or store documents at an easily accessible place.
+This way, everyone will easily find whatever they may be looking for or store documents at an easily accessible place.

 The 5S states that you should be able to find any tool or document in 30 seconds or less.